emisasal/rest-api-crud/README.md

 Redis is used as cache for lists controllers to improve speed and prevevents overloads in the db.
 To start the redis server (after installing Redis locally) run `redis-server` on the terminal.
-The redis server can be stopped using `ctrl-c` or `redis-cli stop`.
+The redis server can be stopped using `ctrl-c` or `redis-cli shutdown`.
 `ioredis` is the dependency used to interact with Redis from Node.
 The redis client `/config/redisClient` informs by console the conection status.
 The endpoints using redis returns a value `cache` (boolean).
 This value is not necessary, but is useful to differentiate the responses from the db and cache.